 Hara is on the faculty at the Aspen Music Festival and the Principal Clarinet of the Aspen Chamber Symphony.

-An active chamber musician, Hara performs regularly at Summer Festivals around the country.
-This summer he will perform at the Aspen Music Festival, Summerfest in La Jolla, Music in the Vineyards in Napa Valley, and the Bach Dancing and Dynamite Festival in Madison, Wisconsin.
+An active chamber musician, Hara has performed at the Hong Kong Chamber Music Festival, the Sante Fe Chamber Festival, the Aspen Music Festival, Summerfest in La Jolla, Music in the Vineyards in Napa Valley, the Salt Bay Chamberfest in Maine, and the Bach Dancing and Dynamite Festival in Wisconsin.
 He has performed regularly with the Chamber Music Society of Minnesota and on the Minnesota Orchestra’s Chamber music series.
+This April he will perform on the Philharmonic's Chamber Music Series.

 Hara is a graduate of the Curtis Institute of Music, where he studied with Donald Montanaro.
 His principal teachers also include Yehuda Gilad and Mitchell Lurie.